LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-for-messaging-user-guide.md

 ![](/img/structured-content-messaging-1.png)

 * **Virtual Agent**: you will need to implement a bot integration using the [Messaging Agent SDK](https://developers.liveperson.com/messaging-agent-sdk-overview.html).
-For further information, refer to the [Developer Community documentation](https://developers.liveperson.com/rich-messaging-structured-content-overview.html#virtual-agent).
+For further information, refer to the [Developer Center documentation](https://developers.liveperson.com/rich-messaging-structured-content-overview.html#virtual-agent).
 * Break each of your identified use cases down into the following building elements:
   1. Journey flows - map out the flow for the structured content usage in case of a bot.
 This determines which cards to send first and the logic for follow-up cards based on consumer responses.
   2. Structured content format: cards, content, actions, UX - what type of structured content should be used?
 What should the user experience be?